 In raising money for these funds, Legend Capital identified an opportunity in the market for a new company that could take advantage of an extremely favorable acquisition environment in the vending industry and leverage industry-leading technology to transform under-performing, small to mid-market vending operations into a consolidated and highly-profitable company

 That opportunity became Legend Food Service, which opened its first location in Connecticut in 2018 and has since expanded its focus across New England and the Mid-Atlantic.
 What started as a $3.5 million operator is now a $35 million company in its third year of operations, with plans to exceed $100 million by its fifth.
 Legend Capital Fund III LP, in partnership with a larger private equity firm, provided the seed money for the company.

-Legend Commerce is a strong and growing company, well on its way to becoming a major player in the industry.
+Legend Foods is a strong and growing company, well on its way to becoming a major player in the industry.
 However, it is is currently focusing only on the New England and Mid-Atlantic regions.
-Accordingly, Legend Capital is planning a second company focused on the West Coast, Capital Provisions.
+Accordingly, Legend Capital has founded a second company focused on the West Coast, Capital Provisions.
 That company will build on the lessons learned with Legend Foods, but will also employ its own unique strategies.

-Capital Provisions will initially be based in Los Angeles and will implement a scalable business model and grow through tuck-in acquisitions throughout California and the Western States.
+Capital Provisions is initially based in San Diego but is implementing a scalable business model and will grow through tuck-in acquisitions throughout California and the Western States.
 In 5 years, Capital Provisions’ base case plan is to create a $25 million company with over 5,000 vending machines and 100 micro markets.
 However, we believe there is an opportunity to grow to over $100 million.